Dealflow-ApS/senior-qa-engineer-challenge/README.md

 ### 2. **Usability Testing**:
 - Conduct a thorough usability review of the given workflow (Withdrawal/KYB/C flow).
 Assess its intuitiveness, ease of navigation, and overall user experience, providing detailed feedback and improvement suggestions.
+- We love to hear suggestions on accessibility and WCAG compliance.

 ### 3. **Automated Testing of a Web App Flow**:
 - Select a flow within our web application designs provided.
 Assume that the code was present, Ideate test cases for different states and edge cases.